 The Risks of Dark Data

-The biggest danger of dark data is the compliance and legal risks organizations take by not knowing and being able to locate information across their entire ecosystem.
+The biggest danger of dark data are compliance and legal risks.
+Organizations are left venerable by not knowing and being able to locate information across their data ecosystem when audited by regulators.

-As PWC notes, dark data used to be an accepted part of everyday business, with no limitations on how long organizations could store data.
-That all changed with regulations like the General Data Protection Regulation (GDPR) in the European Union (EU) and other data privacy laws.
-If exposed, any dark data covered by one of these mandates or regulations could lead to legal or financial liability.
+Dark data used to be an accepted part of everyday business, with no limitations on how long organizations could store data.
+That all changed with regulations like the General Data Protection Regulation (GDPR) and other data privacy laws.
+If not addressed, dark data can lead to legal or financial liability.